wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin4.md

         sphere = sg_sphere(64, 26, 3);
         sg_mrcwrite('masks/sphere.mrc', sphere);
    >NOTE: Remember to move your STOPGAP console to the new bin4 folder.

-    Note that the dimensions of the sphere are increased because binning is reduced.
+   Notice that the dimensions of the sphere are increased because binning is reduced.

 2. Generate an average using the bin4 motivelist.